 Four of his books on improvisation have been published by Advance Music, with translations in other languages.
 Advance Music and Schott Music have published a number of Rossi’s original compositions arranged for mixed ensemble.

-Selected recording credits include The Mike Rossi Project: Take Another Five (SA), Recalled to Life: Chapter One - Steve Robinson (UK), In The Key Of Three – Marc Roffey (SA), So Far From Where We Began – Emilio Marinelli 4.0 Trio (SA/Italy), Interplay: Chamber Jazz (USA), Impronte Mediterranee (Italy), The Wam Trio – Summer Ballads, featuring Mike Rossi (Italy), The Mike Rossi Project – Trespassing Permitted, Two And Four/To And Fro, For Lydia and the Lion, and Before It’s Too Late with the Darius Brubeck Quartet, Conceptions: UCT Jazz 2010, Jazz und Elektronik - Live at the Baxter, Twenty Fabulous Fingers, Common Ground with pianist Micu Narunsky, and Two in One – Mike Rossi/Ulrich Suesse.
+Selected recording credits include The Mike Rossi Project: Journey (SA), The Mike Rossi Project: Take Another Five (SA), Recalled to Life: Chapter One - Steve Robinson (UK), In The Key Of Three – Marc Roffey (SA), So Far From Where We Began – Emilio Marinelli 4.0 Trio (SA/Italy), Interplay: Chamber Jazz (USA), Impronte Mediterranee (Italy), The Wam Trio – Summer Ballads, featuring Mike Rossi (Italy), The Mike Rossi Project: Trespassing Permitted, Two And Four/To And Fro, For Lydia and the Lion, and Before It’s Too Late with the Darius Brubeck Quartet, Conceptions: UCT Jazz 2010, Jazz und Elektronik - Live at the Baxter, Twenty Fabulous Fingers, Common Ground with pianist Micu Narunsky, and Two in One – Mike Rossi/Ulrich Suesse.
 His CD of original jazz compositions, Beauty and the Blues features jazz greats Rufus Reid, Tom McKinley and Billy Hart.

 Rossi is the first recipient of the Doctor of Musical Arts degree in Jazz Studies from the New England Conservatory of Music, Boston.
-Some of his performing and recording credits include appearances with David Liebman, Clark Terry, Joe Williams, Tony Bennett, Anthony Weller, Lou Rawls, Rob McConnell, Bill Prince, Gabriele Pesaresi, Roberto Desiderio, Samuele Garofoli, George Russell, Micu Narunsky, Bill Watrous, Aretha Franklin, Rosemary Clooney, Herbert Joos, Jurgen Brauninger, Alec Dankworth, Jack van Poll, Hein van de Gyn, Winston Mankunku Ngozi, Barney Rachabane, Andre Petersen, Kesivan Naidoo, Andrew Ford, Johnny Fourie and Carlo Mombelli, The Boston Big Band, The Artie Shaw Orchestra, The Mike Campbell Big Band and The African Jazz Pioneers.
+Some of his performing and recording credits include appearances with David Liebman, Clark Terry, Joe Williams, Tony Bennett, Anthony Weller, Lou Rawls, Rob McConnell, Bill Prince, Gabriele Pesaresi, Roberto Desiderio, Samuele Garofoli, Massimo Morganti, George Russell, Bill Watrous, Aretha Franklin, Rosemary Clooney, Darius Brubeck, Chris Brubeck, Dan Brubeck, Alec Dankworth, Jack van Poll, Hein van de Gyn, Winston Mankunku Ngozi, Barney Rachabane, Johnny Fourie and Carlo Mombelli, The Boston Big Band, The Artie Shaw Orchestra, The Mike Campbell Big Band and The African Jazz Pioneers.

 *Since 2011 Rossi has taught annually each summer at the Arcevia Jazz Feast in Marche, Italy.